Target to offer shoppers a breather after Thanksgiving

 NEW YORK (AP) — Target is offering shoppers a breather after holiday shopping on Thanksgiving.

-The Minneapolis-based discounter says it will open at 6 p.m. on the day of the turkey feast and then close at midnight local time.
-Its stores will then reopen at 6 a.m. local time on Friday until 10 p.m., 11 p.m. or midnight.
+The Minneapolis-based discounter says it will open at 6 p.m. on Thanksgiving and then close at midnight local time.
+Its stores will then reopen at 6 a.m. local time on Friday until 10 p.m., 11 p.m. or midnight local time.

 That’s different from last year when it kept the stores open straight through the night.

+Target again will offer Black Friday deals on Target.com on the morning of Thanksgiving.
+In a lead-up to the holiday, it will dangle select deals starting Monday, as it has for the past four years.

-Like other retailers, Target is trying to figure out what makes sense for its customers.
-It learned that while shoppers like the opportunity to shop on both Thanksgiving and Black Friday at its stores, the crowds thinned out in the wee hours of the morning.
+Like other retailers, Target is trying to figure out what makes sense for its customers who are jumping back and forth between online and the stores.
+It learned that while shoppers like the opportunity to shop on Thanksgiving and Black Friday at its stores, the crowds thinned out in the wee hours of the morning.
+Store executives also said the new hours gives employees a chance to refresh merchandise.

+Most Macy’s stores will open at 5 p.m. local time on Thanksgiving and close at 2 a.m., similar to last year.
+It will reopen 6 a.m. local time on Black Friday.

 Copyright © 2017 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.

-Note: This story has been corrected to show that Target will open at 6 p.m., not 5 p.m., on Thanksgiving.